Kendal Briles was hired to be Florida State’s offensive coordinator and quarterbacks coach on Dec. 23, 2018.

 Junior quarterback D’Eriq King flourished under Briles’ direction, putting together one of the best seasons in the nation.
 King, who was injured in the team’s 11th game, needed only 10 games to break the American Athletic Conference’s single-season touchdown responsibility record with 50.
 His average of 27.5 points responsible for per game led the nation and was four points higher than the next-closest competitor, Heisman Trophy finalist Dwayne Haskins.
 King also led the AAC in total offense, passing touchdowns, passing efficiency and completion percentage.
 His 36 passing touchdowns ranked sixth in the nation, while his pass efficiency rating of 167.0 and his 332.4 yards of total offense per game ranked seventh.
 King, who was a semifinalist for the Maxwell Award and Davey O’Brien Award, had at least two passing touchdowns and one rushing score in all 10 games he finished in 2018, the longest streak by an FBS player in more than 20 years, and against USF became only the 13th player in FBS history to pass for 400 yards and rush for 100 yards in the same game.

 At FAU, Briles directed an offense that ranked sixth in the country with an average of 285.3 rushing yards per game, eighth with an average of 40.6 points per game and ninth with 498.4 yards of total offense per game.
 He helped lead an Owls team that won three games the year before to an 11-3 record, the program’s first Conference USA championship and a victory in the Boca Raton Bowl.
 Running back Devin Singletary became FAU’s first Associated Press All-American and was named C-USA MVP after leading the nation with a program- and conference-record 32 rushing touchdowns, the third-highest total in FBS history, and 33 total touchdowns.
-Singletary also ranked fourth in the country with 1,920 rushing yards, the fifth-highest total all-time in C-USA.
+Singletary also ranked fourth in the country with 1,920 rushing yards, the fifth-highest total all-time in C-USA, and was picked by the Bears in the third round of the 2019 NFL Draft.
 Quarterback Jason Driskel led C-USA in completion percentage, with the sixth-best percentage in FBS, and passing efficiency.

 Briles spent the first nine years of his coaching career at Baylor helping elevate the program to historic heights, including back-to-back Big 12 championships, behind a record-setting offense.
 He served as the offensive coordinator and quarterbacks coach for his final two seasons following three years as passing game coordinator and wide receivers coach and four seasons coaching inside receivers.
 He also was the recruiting coordinator from 2012-14 after coordinating the offense’s recruiting efforts from 2008-11 and was named the Big 12’s Recruiter of the Year in 2013 and 2014.

-In 2015, Briles was a finalist for the Broyles Award after his first season coordinating Baylor’s offense resulted in the Bears leading the NCAA with 48.1 points per game and 616.2 yards of total offense while also ranking second with 326.7 rushing yards per game.
+In 2015, Briles was a finalist for the Broyles Award after his first season coordinating Baylor’s offense resulted in the Bears leading the NCAA with 48.1 points per game and 616.2 yards of total offense, the third-highest single-season average in NCAA history, while also ranking second with 326.7 rushing yards per game.
 That year, guard Spencer Drago was a unanimous All-American and receiver Corey Coleman won the Biletnikoff Award as those two highlighted nine offensive players on the All-Big 12 teams.
 Baylor ended the season by rolling up an NCAA bowl-record 645 rushing yards and a Russell Athletic Bowl-record 756 yards of total offense to defeat No. 10 North Carolina.
 The 2016 team led the Big 12 in rushing offense and tackles for loss allowed and advanced to a bowl game for a school-record eighth straight season.
+In 2013, he helped Baylor average 618.8 yards of total offense per game, the second-highest season average in NCAA history.

 During his seven years as the Bears’ wide receivers coach, he tutored four All-Americans and five eventual NFL receivers, including Terrance Williams and Kendall Wright.
 Williams, who was a third-round pick by the Dallas Cowboys in the 2013 NFL Draft, broke the Baylor single-season receiving record and led the nation with 1,832 yards on his way to being only the sixth unanimous All-American in program history.
 Wright, the 20th overall selection in the 2012 NFL Draft, was an All-American in 2011 and broke every major school receiving record.